UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-visualisation.md

   - Your Cloud GPU VM must be in a PRIORITY virtual data centre (VDC).

-  - Your Cloud GPU VM should be using hardware version 11 (to upgrade the hardware version, right-click the VM and select **Upgrade Virtual Hardware Version**).
+  - Your Cloud GPU VM should be using hardware version 11 (to upgrade the hardware version, in the card for the VM, select **Actions** then **Upgrade Virtual Hardware Version**).

   - You must power off the vApp that contains your Cloud GPU VM so that UKCloud can migrate the VM to a GPU-enabled server.